 Pre-tax deductions list

-You might be able to withhold health benefits before taxes, especially if the health benefits are part of a Section 125 cafeteria plan.
+You might be able to withhold health insurance premiums before taxes, especially if the health benefits are part of a Section 125 plan.

 For the most part, health benefits are pre-tax.
 Some health benefits have contribution limits or special tax withholding rules.